-About the New Energy Grand Prix
+About the Energy Conservation Grand Prix

 The New Energy Grand Prix program promotes the implementation of new energy resources by publicly soliciting projects concerning the development of devices, deployment of equipment, and popularization and awareness enhancement, relating to renewable energy, and commending outstanding projects based on strict and fair examination of entries.